S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

 A common practice in organizations is to distribute work and decision-making between people, to make good use of their limited time, energy and resources.
 In the process people are explicitly or implicitly defining and designing [domains](glossary:domain) – distinct areas of responsibility and authority within the organization.
 Depending on the purpose it's meant to achieve, a domain in an organization may be  temporary (e.g for a project), or permanent (e.g. finance).

-Responsibility for domains is taken on by individuals (role keepers), or by groups of people (teams, projects, platforms, micro-enterprises, departments, etc.) Each team or role keeper contributes toward fulfilling the overall purpose of the organization by taking care of a specific area of responsibility in the organization.
+Responsibility for domains is taken on by individuals (rolekeepers), or by groups of people (teams, projects, platforms, micro-enterprises, departments, etc.) Each team or rolekeeper contributes toward fulfilling the overall purpose of the organization by taking care of a specific area of responsibility in the organization.
 In some cases, people might keep more than one role, or be part of more than one team.

 In the process of delegating responsibility to others, or when existing responsibilities are misunderstood or people's efforts to fulfill their responsibilities are impeded in some way, consider explicitly clarifying domains.
 A written description of significant domains helps to reduce misunderstanding and makes existing expectations and assumptions clear.
 It lays out the contract between delegator and delegatees, and describes how the domain's design and the work done by the delegatees, can be monitored, evaluated and improved over time.

 ## Why clarify and develop domains?

 Clarifying domains makes expectations about the distribution of work transparent.
 It supports making the contract between [delegator](glossary:delegator) and [delegatees](glossary:delegatee) explicit and helps everyone understand who is responsible for what.
-A clear and easy to understand description of the area of responsibility and scope of authority to influence that delegatees have, helps clarify the part that each team or role keeper plays in the overall value chain.
+A clear and easy to understand description of the area of responsibility and scope of authority to influence that delegatees have, helps clarify the part that each team or rolekeeper plays in the overall value chain.
 It also supports effective organizational development by making expectations explicit.
 Regular evaluation of each domain's design can reveal ways to improve them to enable greater efficiency, collaboration, and agility throughout the organization.

 When domains are inadequately or insufficiently defined, stakeholders may have different assumptions about areas of responsibility and autonomy.
 As a consequence, both collaboration and distribution of work can suffer because of unnecessary or missed dependencies, double work, or work not done at all.